carmel/go-pwa/docs/web/documents/static-resources.md

 ## Access static resources

-To work with go-pwa, **static resources are to be put into a directory called `web`**, by default located next to the [server](/architecture#server) executable.
+To work with go-app, **static resources are to be put into a directory called `web`**, by default located next to the [server](/architecture#server) executable.
 They are then accessible by referring to the resource from the `/web/` prefix:

 ```go
 /web/RESOURCE_NAME
 ```

-You will find below a couple of examples about how static resources are referred to within go-pwa.
+You will find below a couple of examples about how static resources are referred to within go-app.

 ### In Handler